Mortgage with defaults & missed payments

 A single missed mobile phone payment could be enough to trigger a rejection by a lender.
 Many people do not identify mobile phone contracts as a type of borrowing, underestimating the potentially severe knock on effects to their credit score when failing to pay a mobile phone bill.

 When it comes to borrowing covered by the Consumer Credit Act such as personal loans, lenders are legally obligated to formally contact you with a default warning letter.
 For instance if you owe £800 on your Capital One credit card and for whatever reason you got behind with the payments, the legislation states you must be sent a pre-default warning letter.
 This official notice will clearly state that a default will be issued against your name if you don't pay or alternatively come to some form of arrangement with them within 28 days.
 If you settle your account or come to a deal within the 28 days there will be no default.

 But when it comes to mobile phone contracts they off the radar in terms of the Consumer Credit Act which means the mobile phone companies such as EE, 02, Vodafone etc are not required to send out formal notices.
 Many people are unaware they have had one issued against them until they apply for a mortgage and it is brought to their attention.

 What are my chances of getting a mortgage / remortgage?

 Ultimately this will depend on your particular circumstances, the deposit or equity you have in your property and what your most recent credit history looks like.
-There are lenders out there who are more obliging and the easiest route to them is through a broker.
-Contact us today for a free initial no obligation quote.
+There are lenders out there who are more obliging and will accept defaults.
+The easiest route to them is through a broker.
+Contact us today for a free initial no obligation advice.